 If you’re a creative at work, there’s nothing more interesting than an online quiz that helps you uncover more about who you are and how you function (and shave a few minutes off your workday – sorry boss!)
-So if this sound like something you’d be interested in, check out the adobe creative types.

-While perusing my LinkedIn feed this week for inspiration, I stumbled across an Adobe quiz that identified “My Creative Type” through a series of unique questions and visually stunning graphics.
+While perusing my LinkedIn feed this week for inspiration, I stumbled across an Adobe quiz that identified “My Adobe Creative Type” through a series of unique questions and visually stunning graphics.
 Each type (The Artist, The Thinker, The Adventurer, The Maker, The Producer, The Dreamer, The Innovator, and The Visionary) has an exclusive profile, complete with creative strengths, untapped potential and ideal collaborators to work with.

-As a content marketer, I was curious to know my creative type and upon completing the quiz, I identified as The Producer.
+As a content marketer, I was curious to know my creative type, and upon completing the quiz, I identified as The Producer.
 I quickly shot the link over to my colleague, Megan, who also happens to be our team’s graphic designer.
 She identified as The Artist.
 According to Adobe, we make ideal collaborators, which is good, because our daily tasks are closely intertwined.

-But because creativity spans industries, departments and functions, any individual can find the feedback useful, whether you’re a graphic designer for a large retailer, a marketer for a pharmaceutical company, or a packaging engineer for a small private label manufacturer.
+But because creativity spans industries, departments, and functions, any individual can find the feedback useful, whether you’re a graphic designer for a large retailer, a marketer for a pharmaceutical company, or a packaging engineer for a small private label manufacturer.

 However, the quiz results also present a knowledge gap: How can participants improve their untapped potential?
 What tools are available to help supplement their weaknesses?
-Because in today’s highly-digital age, there has to be online software and tools available to help boost creativity and productivity in the areas that you lack, right?
+Because in today’s highly digital age, there has to be online software and tools available to help boost creativity and productivity in the areas that you lack, right?

 For creatives in the packaging industry looking to strengthen their untapped creative potential, look no further; we’ve rounded up key packaging technologies for your Adobe creative type.
 With these tools supporting your weaknesses, you’ll have even more time to capitalize on your strengths (and take a few more online quizzes at work – just kidding).